Uncertainty-Based Extensible Codebook for Discrete Federated Learning in Heterogeneous Data Silos: Methodology

 \subsection{Extensible Codebook}

-To effectively manage heterogeneous data, we design an extensible codebook, beginning with a minimal set of codewords and progressively enlarging this set through a superior initialization strategy that benefits from our UEFL framework.
+While discretization mitigates data heterogeneity (see \cref{sec:theorem} for theoretical analysis), it struggles with distributions exhibiting significant variations.
+To effectively handle such heterogeneous data, we design an extensible codebook, beginning with a minimal set of codewords and progressively enlarging this set through a superior initialization strategy that benefits from our UEFL framework.
 This strategy facilitates stepwise mapping of diverse data distributions to distinct codewords.
 Starting with a larger codebook can introduce uncertainty in codeword selection due to the concurrent training of multiple codewords.

-Similar to VQ-VAE \citep{van2017neural}, we employ latent vectors as codewords, initializing a compact shared codebook with $n$ codewords $c \in \mathbb{R}^{n \times \frac{d}{s}}$, where $n$ represents the size of the initial codebook.
+Similar to VQ-VAE \citep{van2017neural}, we employ latent vectors as codewords, initializing a compact shared codebook with $v$ codewords $c \in \mathbb{R}^{v \times \frac{d}{s}}$, where $v$ represents the size of the initial codebook.
 The codewords are initialized using a Gaussian distribution and shared across all data silos.
-After each iteration's uncertainty assessment, we determine which silos require additional codewords to improve prediction accuracy, and we extend the codebook accordingly for these silos by adding $n$ more codewords..
-The newly added codewords are initialized using K-means rather than a Gaussian distribution, leveraging the encoder’s improved latent features from the prior iteration to better align with the underlying data distribution.
+After each iteration's uncertainty assessment, we determine which silos require additional codewords to improve prediction accuracy, and we extend the codebook accordingly for these silos by adding $v$ more codewords.
+The newly added codewords are initialized using K-means, leveraging the encoder’s improved latent features from the prior iteration to better align with the underlying data distribution.
 To optimize codebook usage, data silos that demonstrated lower performance in the previous iteration are allowed to select codewords from both the newly added codewords and the original shared codebook.
 Typically, the codebook only requires 1-3 extensions until all clients reach low uncertainty levels.
+The server updates the codebook by computing the average of codewords across the clients that utilize those specific codewords.

-For a given iteration, if the codebook size for the $k$th client is $n_k$, the feature vector $z$ is associated with a codeword $c_i$ by the discretizer, which computes the distance between $z$ and all available codewords, selecting the nearest one as follows,
+For a given iteration, if the codebook size for the $k$th client is $v_k$, the feature vector $z$ is associated with a codeword $c_i$ by the discretizer, which computes the distance between $z$ and all available codewords, selecting the nearest one as follows,